TAJIKISTAN: Prisoner of conscience barred from attending only son's funeral

 Lieutenant-General Mansurjon Umarov, Head of the Justice Ministry's Chief Directorate for the Enforcement of Criminal Punishments, and his departmental deputy heads Colonel Rustam Balazoda and Colonel Ilkhomjon Makhmudzoda, refused on 7 October to discuss the repeated denial of Human Rights Committee requests with Forum 18.

-Long-standing prison visit bansPrisoner of conscience Khakimov's son was the only person allowed to visit him in prison.
+Long-standing prison visit bansPrisoner of conscience Khakimov's son and his lawyer were the only people allowed to visit him in Strict Regime Prison YaS 3/5.
 Visits by his co-believers have been banned, including since Khakimov's son died in September.

 Muslims told Forum 18 on 6 October that Muslim prisoners are denied visits by imams, friends or relatives outside the immediate family.
 They asked to remain anonymous for fear of state reprisals.